knative/client/docs/cmd/kn_service_create.md

       --lock-to-digest           keep the running image for the service constant when not explicitly specifying the image. (--no-lock-to-digest pulls the image tag afresh with each new revision) (default true)
       --max-scale int            Maximal number of replicas.
       --min-scale int            Minimal number of replicas.
       --mount stringArray        Mount a ConfigMap (prefix cm: or config-map:), a Secret (prefix secret: or sc:), or an existing Volume (without any prefix) on the specified directory.
 Example: --mount /mydir=cm:myconfigmap, --mount /mydir=secret:mysecret, or --mount /mydir=myvolume.
 When a configmap or a secret is specified, a corresponding volume is automatically generated.
 You can use this flag multiple times.
-To unmount, append "-" to the mounted directory, e.g. --volume /mydir-.
-When unmounting, the automatically generated volume is removed as well.
+For unmounting a directory, append "-", e.g. --mount /mydir-, which also removes any auto-generated volume.
   -n, --namespace string         Specify the namespace to operate in.
       --no-lock-to-digest        do not keep the running image for the service constant when not explicitly specifying the image. (--no-lock-to-digest pulls the image tag afresh with each new revision)
   -p, --port int32               The port where application listens on.